evilusean/evilusean.github.io/Math/Unit-CirculaSean/readme.md

 - add a way to remove the black unit circle, it is very distracting during the quiz app when going through trig identities
 - app to have a selection where you can choose what trig identities you are quizzed on (**Memorizing the "Big 5"** (Pythagorean, Double Angle, and basic definitions) as defaults)
 - add a section that explains how the radians work 'bottom cuts, top counts' = numerator counts the amount, denominator shows you how many sections per pi
+- add color coding on hover effect for 'bottom cuts, top counts' to make it visually obvious.
+Like, if the user hovers over the radians, it will show the sections that are cut by the denominator